clemos/meadowlark/README.md

   task 'default', ['less']
 ```

 That's it!
-A final note, if you're using Vagrant you may get problems with symlinks when installing npm packages (though [this](http://xiankai.wordpress.com/2013/12/26/symlinks-with-vagrant-virtualbox/) may help).
+A final note, if you're using Vagrant on Windows you may get problems with symlinks when installing npm packages (though [this](http://xiankai.wordpress.com/2013/12/26/symlinks-with-vagrant-virtualbox/) may help, or starting Vagrant as an Administrator).
 Then use `--no-bin-links`, so installing a package may finally look like this:

 `sudo npm install --no-bin-links --save-dev grunt-contrib-less`